jundalisay/spblist/content/en/material/principles/intro/chapter-02.md

 Layer | Boundary | Description
 --- | --- | ---
-Aethereal | aib (Aethereal Internal Boundary) | Separates identities with potential energy Spatial | sib (Spatial Internal Boundary) | Separates identities with potential energy Radiant | rib (Radiant Internal Boundary) | Separates identities with potential energy Convertible | cib (Convertible Internal Boundary) | Separates identities that can be changed and not changed Material | mib (Material Internal Boundary) | Separates identities with potential energy
+Aethereal | aib (Aethereal Internal Boundary) | Separates identities that can be split up Spatial | sib (Spatial Internal Boundary) | Separates identities with can be further split up Radiant | rib (Radiant Internal Boundary) | Separates identities with potential energy (and can be split up) Convertible | cib (Convertible Internal Boundary) | Separates identities that can be changed (manifesting as splitting up) Material | mib (Material Internal Boundary) | Separates identities that can be split up by antimatter

 <!--